The Cheapest New Cars of 2023

 • Limited Basic Warranty: 3 years or 36,000 miles

-• Overview: the 2023 Nissan Sentra has a price increase of $510 versus last year’s model.
-Good fuel efficiency and value at this price point.
+• Overview: the 2024 Nissan Sentra gets a redesign for 2024 and comes with a price increase of $860 versus the prior year’s model.
+Good fuel efficiency for a 2.0L engine and solid value at this price point.

 • Engine Specs: 2.0L, Intelligent Variable Transmission (IVT), 16 valve, 4 cylinder, 147 hp